Home | Articles | Discuss | About | Help

 Biodiversity

 The abundance and variety of species, their genetic make-up, and the ecosystems and natural communities they all occur in.
 Defined by the UN-CBD as "the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems."
+See the illustrated page on marine biodiversity.

 Biologically extinct